 Product specifications

 Cynodon dactylon (Bermuda) is the most widely sown warm-season grass in the world.
-It has fine blades, is dense, aggressive in spreading, withstands intense foot traffic, and recovers quickly after mowing.
-Our seed comes hulled and coated with nutrients and fungicide for higher germination.
-The 22.7 kg bag covers 700-1000 m² at a professional rate.
+Fine blade, dense, aggressive in spreading, it withstands heavy foot traffic and recovers quickly after mowing.
+Our seed comes hulled and coated with nutrient and fungicide for higher germination.
+The 22.7 kg bag covers 700-1000 m² at a professional dose.

 | Specification | 22.7 kg bag |